dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

     ## [20] 196 196 196 196 225 225 225 256 256 289 289 289 324 324 324 324 361 361 361
     ## [39] 400 400 400 400 400 484 529 576 576 576 576 625

-the plot the new linear relationship.
+Then, plot the new linear relationship between speed-squared and stopping distance.

 ``` r
 cars %>%